The D in D-Day stands for…

 In this instance— 6th June, 1944, the day our eponymous ‘D-Day’ became enshrined in memory as a definitive 24-hour period— the offensive action was Operation OVERLORD.

-By August, the Allied forces had all but liberated northern France and started marching down the long road towards Germany to meet Soviet forces and end Nazi rule— although it always strikes me as an injustice to encapsulate that onslaught, anger, and suffering in one simple sentence.
+By August, the Allied forces had all but liberated northern France and started marching towards Germany to meet Soviet forces and end Nazi rule— although it always strikes me as an injustice to encapsulate that onslaught, anger, and suffering in one simple sentence.

 However, many weeks earlier, during the spring of 1944, all the elements for that attack still needed discussion and detailed preparation.
 It’s no mean feat to co-ordinate the movements of over 150,000 men as an assault force, nearly 12,000 aircraft and something like 7,000 boats and landing craft, and there some things the allied commanders simply could not predict.